WILL-BE-THERE/WILL-BE-THERE/README.md

 ## 🛠️ Project Details

-WILL BE THERE is a closed-source project developed by ADCH24-GROUP-22 for the [Hackathon Name].
+WILL BE THERE is a closed-source project developed by ADCH24-GROUP-22 for the ADCH24 Hackathon 2024.
 Our team comprises designers, developers, project managers, and PR specialists working collaboratively to deliver an outstanding RSVP service.

 ## 📝 Tasks and Features